 Wink wink.

-Yeah, all right, I'm being silly.
+All right, I'm being silly.

-And uh boy, did this get interesting.
+And boy, did this get interesting.

-So there's several things.
+So there are several things.

-First of all, they said that Tylenol is not as let's say, not as proven safe as they would like it to be.
+First of all, they said that Tylenol is not as, let's say, not as proven safe as they would like it to be.

-And so some studies say that uh if a pregnant woman takes Tylenol or the acetaminophen, so there are other companies that make it besides the Tylenol Company, but uh there's a bunch of studies that suggest that it's correlated and therefore causation.
+And so some studies say that if a pregnant woman takes Tylenol or the acetaminophen, so there are other companies that make it besides the Tylenol Company.

 Do you know what it is?